Bottle bill states and how they work

 Bottle bill states' results and impact

 Michigan and Oregon have the highest return rates of U.S. bottle bill states, with more than 85% of eligible beverage containers returned by consumers for recycling.
 This is largely attributed to the higher 10-cent deposit, which offers a compelling incentive to return used beverage containers.
-On the other end of the spectrum, Connecticut achieves a 44% redemption rate.
+On the other end of the spectrum, Massachusetts achieves a 43% redemption rate.
 Experts attribute this to the low five-cent deposit value relative to local consumer’s purchasing power, and an underfunded redemption system.
 In recognition of these issues, Connecticut recently voted to overhaul its system, including updating the deposit value to 10 cents.

 In terms of the percentage of beverage containers sold in the state that are eligible for a cash deposit refund, Maine's bottle bill covers over 90% of all beverage containers sold, giving the consumer a vast range of containers to recycle.
 This contrasts with Massachusetts, where 42% of containers sold in the state are eligible for a deposit refund.